 Since then, a lot of websites started to pick the .com extension.
 This gave the .com extension enough traction and it soon became the most popular domain extension globally.

-As of now, about 50% of the websites globally are registered with the .com extension.
+As of now, 48% of the websites globally are registered with the .com extension.

 But what about the .co extension?